brentius/warren-botfett/README.md

 # WARREN BOTFETT

-A lightweight, modular quantitative trading bot that runs on a RPi5 and uses Alpaca to trade US stocks.
+A lightweight, modular quantitative trading bot that runs on a Raspberry Pi 5 and uses Alpaca to trade US stocks.

 ## Features